 Large events can feel overwhelming for a child, even if they’re surrounded by people they know.
 There may be times when they want to step away from that hustle and bustle and take a minute alone or have a "time-out" from all the activity.
 Take the opportunity to listen to what they need and find a way to accommodate them when possible.

 Some children enjoy being teased or having silly stories told about them.
 Some children prefer not to be the center of attention and would rather not be goaded by the adults around them.
 If you’re teasing or embarrassing them, especially if they’re struggling with self-esteem issues, it can make them feel alienated and lonely.
 Feeling isolated and lonely is a risk factor for both being abused and sexually harming another child.

 After You Get Home:

 Whether it’s right after the party, the next morning, or a couple of days after, make sure to spend a little time with your child going over what happened, how they felt, and if there’s anything else they would like to discuss.

-This was a suggestion that came from a mom who supports Defend Innocence.
+This was a suggestion that came from a mom who supports Saprea.
 Depending on the age of your child, it can be difficult to get more than one word answers out of them when you ask questions about what they did or if they had a good time.
 Instead, ask them to tell you two of their favorite things that happened and one thing that they didn’t like.
 This gives them permission to tell you if something was wrong or didn’t feel right, or if they just didn’t like the food.